-- Is the parent or guardian of or is related by blood or marriage within the fourth (4th) degree of consanguinity1 to a student enrolled in the public school; and - Notifies the administration of the school in writing at least twenty-four (24) hours before the start of the event that he or she will be attending the event.
+- Is the parent, guardian, great-grandparent, or is related by blood or marriage within the second (2nd) degree of consanguinity1 to a student enrolled in the public school;2 and - Notifies the administration of the school in writing at least twenty-four (24) hours before the start of the event that he or she will be attending the event.

 A Level 3 and Level 4 sex offender who is the parent or guardian of a child enrolled in the district and who wishes to enter the school campus in which the student is enrolled for any other purpose than those listed above, must give reasonable notice to the school principal or his/her designee.
 The principal or designee may allow the sex offender to enter upon the campus provided there is a designated school official or employee to escort and supervise the sex offender while they remain on campus.
-The sex offender shall not enter upon the school campus until such time as a designated school official or employee is available.
+The sex offender shall not enter upon the school official or employee is available.